apache/apisix-website/website/blog/2021/12/01/apisix-supports-azure-functions.md

 Hello, Bisakh
 ```

-Considering, APISIX is also running with `enable_http2: true` on APISIX [config-default.yaml](https://github.com/apache/apisix/blob/master/conf/config-default.yaml#L26) for port 9081 (say), any `HTTP/2` communication between client and APISIX agent will be proxied to the azure faas similar to HTTP/1.1 and responses will be proxied back to the client with proper headers.
+Considering, Apache APISIX is also running with `enable_http2: true` on [config-default.yaml](https://github.com/apache/apisix/blob/master/conf/config-default.yaml#L26) for port 9081 (say), any `HTTP/2` communication between client and APISIX agent will be proxied to the azure faas similar to HTTP/1.1 and responses will be proxied back to the client with proper headers.
 For example:

 ```shell
 curl -i -XGET --http2 --http2-prior-knowledge http://localhost:9081/azure\?name=Bisakh